versini-org/node-cli/packages/bundlesize/README.md

 > npm install --dev @node-cli/bundlesize
 ```

-## Examples
+## Configuration

-Assuming there is a `bundlesize.config.js` file in the root of the project with the following content:
+A configuration file must be provided via the `-c` parameter, it must export an array of objects with the following properties:

+- `path`: the path to the file to check
+- `limit`: the limit to check against

+### Examples

+#### Single file

 ```js
 export default [